 Or was it?

 Instead of closing up shop, the owners of Paste Magazine tried something unconventional: a Pay What You Want campaign to resurrect the sinking magazine.
-They rolled out this offer along with the support of hundreds of artists who recorded limited edition songs just for their PWYW campaign to help get the magazine in the red.
+They rolled out this offer along with the support of hundreds of artists who recorded limited edition songs just for their PWYW campaign to help get the magazine in the black.

 The response was incredible: Paste raised over $275,000 and gained 30,000 additional subscribers, which more than paid for itself through advertising.